What are the different types of ransomware?

 According to a survey conducted by the University of Kent's Interdisciplinary Research Centre in Cyber Security, over 40% of the victims of CryptoLocker, a popular family of malware, agreed to pay the ransom.

 Even if a ransom is paid, though, there's no guarantee the data will be unencrypted.
-Of the people affected by ransomware in 2016, one in five never got their files back, even after paying the ransom.
+Of the companies affected by ransomware in 2018, 51% lost their data, even after paying.
 Some cryptors contain software bugs that may cause the decryption process to fail, and some criminals simply won't enable decryption, instead just taking the money.

 There are also an increasing number of cases of cyber criminals demanding payment not only for decrypting the user's data, but also for some additional "services".
 For example, the attacker may turn to blackmail: "Pay extra, or we may be forced to mail your browsing history to all your contacts".